 [Video: Watch the trailer for the movie “50 To 1” made about Mine That Bird]

-About: Champions of the Track works to improve the public perception of horse racing through entertaining, engaging, and educational content.
+About: Champions of the Track works to create new fans of horse racing through entertaining, engaging, and educational content.
+Made by fans of horse racing, for fans of horse racing.
+Powered by KPB Media.